ikoniqoz/nitrodocs/content/developers/tools/streams-api/index.md

 # Streams Core API

-Starting with PyroCMS 2.1, the core of PyroStreams is now a module in PyroCMS called Streams Core.
-This means that all modules in PyroCMS can now take advantage of streams functions.
+Starting with NitroCMS 2.1, the core of PyroStreams is now a module in NitroCMS called Streams Core.
+This means that all modules in NitroCMS can now take advantage of streams functions.
 The Streams API has been developed as a singular way to manipulate and use streams.

 * {{ docs:id_link title="API Basics" }}
 * {{ docs:id_link title="Streams Overview" }}